shangyuj/2200-messed-up/index.md

 10. He writes a story down whenever he’s in a new city.

 ### Non-finite subordinate clauses
-# Module 6: Non-Finite Subordination

-## A. Overview – Non-Finite Subordination
+#### What is non-finite subordination?

-In Module 5, we learned about and practiced subordination, the embedding of dependent clauses into a main independent clause.
+Before the break, we learned about and practiced subordination, the embedding of dependent clauses into a main independent clause.
 We focused on **finite subordinate clauses**, which contain:

 1. An explicit subject.
 2. A verb phrase marked for tense or modality.